Hudson Taylor: Growth and prominence

 Taylor returned to England in 1883 to recruit more missionaries, and he returned to China with a total of 225 missionaries and 59 churches.
 In 1887 their numbers increased by another 102 with The Hundred missionaries, and in 1888 Taylor brought 14 missionaries from the United States.
-In the U.S. he traveled and spoke at many places, including the Niagara Bible Conference where he befriended Cyrus Scofield, and Taylor filled the pulpit of Dwight L. Moody as a guest in Chicago.
-Moody and Scofield thereafter actively supported the work of the China Inland Mission of North America.
+In the U.S. he traveled and spoke at many places, including the Niagara Bible Conference where he befriended Cyrus Scofield.
+He also filled the pulpit of Dwight L. Moody as a guest in Chicago; Moody thereafter actively supported the work of the China Inland Mission of North America.

 In 1897 Hudson's and Maria's only surviving daughter, Maria, died in Wenzhou, leaving four little children and her missionary husband, John Joseph Coulthard.
-She had been instrumental in leading many Chinese women to Christianity during her short life.
+She had been instrumental in leading many Chinese women to Christianity.

 Boxer crisis

-News of the Boxer Rebellion and the resulting disruption of missionary work in 1900 distressed Taylor, even though it led to further interest in missions in the area and additional growth of his China Inland Mission.
-Though the CIM suffered more than any other mission in China (58 missionaries and 21 children were killed), Taylor refused to accept payment for loss of property or life, to show the 'meekness and gentleness of Christ'.
+News of the Boxer Rebellion and the resulting disruption of missionary work in 1900 distressed Taylor, even though it led to further interest in missions in the area and additional growth of CIM.
+Though CIM suffered more than any other mission in China (58 missionaries and 21 children were killed), Taylor refused to accept payment for loss of property or life, to show the "meekness and gentleness of Christ."
 He was criticized by some but was commended by the British Foreign Office, whose minister in Beijing donated £200 to the CIM, expressing his 'admiration' and sympathy.
 The Chinese were also touched by Taylor's attitude.

 Final years

 Because of health issues, Taylor remained in Switzerland and semi-retired with his wife.
 In 1900 Dixon Edward Hoste was appointed the Acting General Director of the CIM, and in 1902 Taylor formally resigned.
-Jennie died of cancer in 1904 in Les Chevalleyres, Switzerland, and in 1905 Taylor returned to China for the eleventh and final time.
+Jennie died of cancer in 1904 in Les Chevalleyres, Switzerland, and in 1905 Taylor returned to China for the 11th and final time.
 There he visited Yangzhou and Zhenjiang and other cities before he died in 1905 while reading at home in Changsha.
 He was buried next to his first wife, Maria, in Zhenjiang, in the small English Cemetery near the Yangtze River.

 The small cemetery was built over with industrial buildings in the 1960s, and the grave markers were destroyed.
 However, the marker for Hudson Taylor was stored away in a local museum for years.
 His great-grandson, James Hudson Taylor III, found the marker and was able to help a local Chinese church erect it within their building in 1999.